sei-international/AMES.jl/docs/src/running-ames.md

   * `get_results_from_leap_version`: Specify the LEAP version, either by comment or number, from which to pull initial results (ignored if `load_leap_first = false`);
   * `only_push_leap_results`: Run AMES and push results to LEAP, but do not run LEAP;
   * `run_number_start`: Specify the first run number to use (default is 0);
-  * `continue_if_error`: Try to continue if the linear goal program returns an error.
+  * `continue_if_error`: Try to continue if the linear goal program returns an error;
+  * `add_timestamp`: Add a date and time string to the name of the results folder (useful for before-and-after comparisons when changing a model).

 !!! info "When to use `continue_if_error`"
     The `continue_if_error` flag should ordinarily be set to `false`.
 When there is an error, the results cannot be trusted, and some reported outputs and all LEAP indices are set to `NaN` (Not a Number).
-Nevertheless, it has some use.
+Nevertheless, it has some uses.
 It is most useful when running AMES many times using different inputs; for example, during an automated calibration or when running an ensemble of LEAP scenarios.
 In that case, setting the flag to `true` _may_ enable calculations to proceed even if one particular run gives an error.
 However, there is a chance that the program will halt anyway, if the error is too severe to recover from.

 For example, each of the following is a valid call to the `run()` function:
 ```julia